Daron Malakian: Scars on Broadway

 In August 2009, Scars on Broadway, minus Malakian, traveled to Iraq for a USO tour across the U.S. army bases.
 Their setlist consisted of covers as well as a few Scars songs.
 Guitarist/vocalist Franky Perez stated on his Twitter that "the Scars tunes sound amazing but they're not the same without D..."
 He also stated before they left that Malakian had given them his blessing.
-In 2009 Franky Perez mentioned on his Twitter that he and the D-Man (Malakian) were going into studio to jam, this was the first news people have heard about Malakian's whereabouts for about a year.
+In 2009 Franky Perez mentioned on his Twitter that he and the D-Man (Malakian) were going into the studio to jam, this was the first news people have heard about Malakian's whereabouts for about a year.

 On November 20, 2009, Malakian played at the Chi Cheng Benefit concert along with Deftones, and also performed with Odadjian and Dolmayan.
 Malakian, Odadjian, and Dolmayan played "Aerials" and "Toxicity".
 He appeared on Cypress Hill's 2010 album Rise Up, on one song, "Trouble Seeker", which he also produced.

 On May 2, 2010, Malakian reunited with Scars on Broadway at the Troubadour in West Hollywood.
 It was the first time he had performed with the band since October 2008.
 The group played songs from their album as well as new songs.
 Odadjian performed with the band for two songs, playing guitar.
 On August 20, 2010, Malakian played in Hollywood with Scars on Broadway.
 On November 29, 2010, it was announced that System of a Down would reunite for a European tour to take place in June 2011.
 They played at the Download Festival on June 11, 2011.
 Despite playing a number of reunion shows, the band had no plans to record new material.
-In October 2011, John Dolmayan expressed his interest in writing new material but cited that band members are all busy with their other projects (such as Daron's Scars on Broadway and Serj Tankian's solo efforts).
+In October 2011, John Dolmayan expressed his interest in writing new material but stated that band members were all busy with their other projects (such as Malakian's Scars on Broadway and Serj Tankian's solo efforts).

 On July 29, 2010, Scars on Broadway released their first new studio recording in exactly two years, a Malakian-penned song called "Fucking".
 On February 24, 2012, System of a Down announced that the Scars on Broadway website was back online featuring a preview of a new song called "Guns Are Loaded".